 As Joseph Campbell wrote, I believe the purpose of art is “to break windows through the walls of culture to visit eternity.”

 When faced with the seemingly impossible task of expressing one’s relationship with the infinite, it is sometimes necessary to move outside what is already known to inquire more deeply into the mystery itself.
 This workshop is designed to explore creative possibilities for participants in pursuit of self-expression.

 My diverse work in photography began in the early 1970’s and grew through two decades of commercial practice in San Francisco’s celebrated South-of-Market neighborhood, where I practiced architectural, portrait, location, and tabletop work in the studio for clients such as Paul Mitchell Hair Systems, David and Lucile Packard Foundation, Nestlé, Dolby Labs, Ferrari, and the Peninsula Open Space Trust.
 This work supported not only my growing family, but also my private desire to succeed as a fine art photographer.
 During this time my first two books were published, A Vision of Life (1988), and The Unseen Peninsula (1995).

 In 1996 I was given a residency at the Djerassi Resident Artists Program during which I made a portfolio of infra-red landscape photographs titled Eighteen Days in June, reflecting the number of days I explored and photographed the grounds of SMIP Ranch, the home of the Artist’s Program.
-In 2000, the collection was published with the purpose of supporting the Program, included a moving essay by Dale Djerassi on its family origins, and an introduction written by Robert Hass, Poet Laureate of the United States.
+In 2000, the collection was published with the purpose of supporting the Program, included a moving essay by Dale Djerassi on its family origins, and an introduction written by Robert Hass, former Poet Laureate of the United States.